Dan Snyder hires Bank of America to sell Washington Commanders

 Snyder voluntarily testified for nearly 11 hours at a deposition before the House Committee on Oversight & Reform on July 28.
 Due to the closed-door nature of the testimony, what was said has not been released.

-The NFL is still in the middle of their second investigation of the Washington Commanders that involves Dan Snyder and accusation of harassments and misconduct.
-A team spokesperson tells WUSA9 Snyder has yet to speak to Mary Joe White, who's leading the investigation.
+The NFL is still in the middle of their second investigation of the Washington Commanders that involves Snyder and accusations of harassments and misconduct.
+A team spokesperson tells WUSA9 Snyder has yet to speak to Mary Joe White, who's leading the investigation, and that there's no meeting currently set for that to happen.

 WUSA9 is now on Roku and Amazon Fire TVs.
 Download the apps today for live newscasts and video on demand.